ArcunisMC/VaultProvider/README.md

 # For Developers
 Do not that VaultProvider does not implement deprecated functions.
-Anything that is marked deprecated by vault before 1.7 is deprecated and will not be supported
+Anything that is marked deprecated by vault before 1.7 will not be supported

 # Licence
 All rights are reserved unless otherwise explicitly stated.
+This includes commercial use.